 Go ahead and insert the SD card into the SD card slot on your Coldcard.

 Next, plug the Coldcard into a power source (doesn’t have to be plugged into your computer).

 Unlock your device using your PIN code, then navigate to:

-Once in “Dump Summary,” click “Ok” to export the Dump Summary to the SD card.
+Once in "Dump Summary," click "OK" to export the Dump Summary to the micro SD card.

-Once that file has been exported onto the SD card, remove your SD card from the Coldcard and insert it into your computer.
+Once that file has been exported onto the micro SD card, remove your micro SD card from the Coldcard and insert it into your computer.

-Once you locate the public.txt file on your MicroSD, you can simply drag and drop into the window you’ve opened from our email.
+Once you locate the public.txt file on your micro SD card, you can simply drag and drop into the window you’ve opened from our email.

-If successful, the new added key should automatically reflect in the Casa App.
+If successful, the newly added key should reflect in your Casa app automatically.